romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 <img src="cabo-ortegal/fieldguide_figures/map-hp-gneisses.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_map-hp-gneisses**.
 Map of the Upper Tectonic unit of the Cabo Ortegal Complex showing the location of the HP gneiss formations.
-Note that some authors interpret parts of the E gneiss body (_i.e._ *Cariño* gneiss formation) as a separate intermediate pressure (IP) unit (_e.g._ Albert 2012) separated from the *Banded* gneiss by an extensional fault (REF, Arenas) or a normal contact (REF Puelles).
+Note that some authors interpret parts of the E gneiss body (_i.e._ *Cariño* gneiss formation) as a separate intermediate pressure (IP) unit (_e.g._ Albert 2012) separated from the *Banded* gneiss by an extensional fault (Albert, 2012) or a normal contact (Puelles, 2004).
 Others (_e.g._, Fernández _et al._, 2016) do not distinguish these units and simply consider a strong metamorphic and deformational gradient (1.2 GPa and 700 ºC in the *Cariño* gneiss is _vs_ 1.5-1.7 GPa and 800-900 ºC in the rest of the *Banded* gneiss).

-> NOTE Marco: check if the mention of Cariño/banded gneiss is ok.
-Add the missing references.

 #### Protolith interpretations